IrosTheBeggar/mStream/README.md

 ### Server Features
 * Works Cross Platform.
 Tested on Windows, OSX, Ubuntu, Arch, and Raspbian
-* Dependency Free Installation
-* Light on memory and CPU usage
+* Light on memory and CPU
 * Tested on multi-terabyte libraries
+* Get the [latest stable binaries] from the release page.
+Or get the latest and greatest code by [installing and configuring the CLI version](#install-mstream-from-the-command-line)

 ### WebApp Features
 * Gapless Playback